 1. Wear your helmet

-“We have a simple saying: ‘Use your head, wear a helmet’,” said Heather Trnka, injury prevention coordinator at Akron Children’s Hospital.
+“We have a simple saying: ‘Use your head, wear a helmet’,” said Carrie Davis, an injury prevention specialist at Akron Children’s Hospital.
 “It is the single most effective safety device available to reduce head injury and death from bicycle crashes.”

 2. Bikes have sizes, too

 Riding a bike that’s the right size for your riders also helps keep your family safe.

 Have each family member get on their bicycle and stand straddling the top bar of their bike so both feet are flat on the ground.
 There should be 1 to 3 inches of space between them and the top bar.